 Ideas 2 Interventions (I2I)

-One of the biggest challenges in the medical research “pipeline”, is to translate bench-based research into clinical applications.
-This process, often referred to as translational research, is a major area of focus for research funding bodies around the world.
-The National Institutes of Health has been particularly active in this area.
-The Ideas to Interventions community is an experiment to see if virtual collaboration tools can help to build a wider, and more effective, process for bringing basic behavioural psychological research into the hands of clinicians.
+One of the biggest challenges in research on human health is the translation of bench-based or basic research into clinical applications.
+This process, often referred to as translational research, is a major area of focus in both biomedical and behavioral research, and is increasingly a priority for research funding bodies around the world.
+The National Institutes of Health (NIH) has been particularly active in promoting and funding research in this area.
+The Ideas to Interventions community is a project designed to explore whether virtual collaboration tools can help accelerate this process in the behavioral research arena, by building a wider and more effective process for using basic behavioral and psychological research findings in the development of new health-related behavioral interventions, ultimately bringing more effective and efficient behavioral treatments into the hands of clinicians.

 The Nexus for Exoplanet System Science (NExSS) is a research coordination network dedicated to the study of planetary habitability.
 The goals of NExSS are to study the diversity of exoplanets; learn about how their history, geology, and climate interact to create conditions for life; and accelerate the discovery and characterization of other potentially life-bearing worlds in the galaxy, using a systems science approach.
 Researchers in the network aim to understand where habitable niches are most likely to occur – that is, which planets are most likely to be habitable.

 FuturePhy is an NSF-sponsored program of conferences, workshops and hackathons on the Tree of Life that aims to promote novel, integrative data analyses and visualization, interdisciplinary syntheses in phylogenetic sciences, and cross-cutting uses of phylogenetics to develop and address new research questions and applications.
 You can visit their web community here.